-Similar to the other GOES Imagers (of the 3-axis design), the Imager experienced about +15 K diurnal variation in the blackbody (BB) temperature and +40 K variation in the scan mirror temperature with the highest temperature peak around satellite midnight time (Figure 4.26).
+Similar to the other GOES Imagers (of the 3-axis design), the GOES-15 Imager experienced about +15 K diurnal variation in the blackbody (BB) temperature and +40 K variation in the scan mirror temperature with the highest temperature peak around satellite midnight time (Figure 4.26).
 During the eclipse period between 31 August 2010 and 13 October 2010, the diurnal variations of the telemetry temperature were reduced because of the reduced peak temperature.
-The reduced peak telemetry temperature during the eclipse season is also observed at the other GOES instruments.
+The reduced peak telemetry temperature during the eclipse season is also observed by the other GOES instruments.